Nana Awuah Darko Ampem I

 Nana Awuah Darko Ampem (1932–2005) was a Ghanaian financier and chief.

-He was founder and first chairman of Vanguard Assurance and also the Nkosuohene(progress chief) of Asante Juaben.
+He founded Vanguard Assurance in October 1974 and was chairman of the company until his death in November 2005.
+He also held traditional office as Nkosuohene (progress chief) of Asante Juaben from 1985 until his death.
+He was a founding member of CAL Bank in 1990 and was a director of the bank’s board until his death.

 Early life

-Awuah Darko was born in 1932.
-Awuah Darko attended Accra Academy for secondary education, completing in 1951.
+Nana Awuah Darko Ampem was born in 1932 as Daniel Quarshie Awuah Darko.
+He attended Accra Academy for secondary education, completing in 1951.

 Finance career

-Nana Awuah Darko Ampem started his career as an insurance broker.
-In 1969 he established Marine and General Insurance Brokers after studies and working abroad.
+Nana Awuah Darko Ampem worked as an insurance broker with Lloyds in England.
+In 1969, he established Marine and General Insurance Brokers in Ghana.
 Marine and General Insurance Brokers was the first insurance brokering firm in Ghana.

-In 1972, he was the first president of the Chartered Institute of Insurance Ghana.
+In 1972, he became the first president of the Chartered Institute of Insurance Ghana.
 A law passed in 1972 made it obligatory for all state institutions in Ghana to deal directly with State Insurance Company and not through a broker, bringing Awuah Darko's brokering business to a halt.
-Compelled by this law, Awuah-Darko started Vanguard Assurance in 1975.
+Compelled by this law, Awuah-Darko started Vanguard Assurance in 1974.
 Vanguard Assurance is the first indigenous privately owned insurance company in Ghana.

-Nana Awuah Darko Ampem was a father-figure to many Ghanaian entrepreneurs who were to later come into the insurance industry.
-A notable example was Kwesi Essel-Koomson of KEK Insurance Brokers, for whom Awuah-Darko suggested and encouraged an insurance career.
+Awuah Darko was a father-figure to many Ghanaian entrepreneurs who were to later come into the insurance industry.
+A notable example was Kwesi Essel-Koomson of KEK Insurance Brokers, for whom Awuah-Darko had suggested and encouraged to pursue an insurance career.

+Nana Awuah-Darko Ampem was the Chairman of the Juaben Rural Bank from its inception in October 1984 until his death in December 2005.